Plan your own Vermont Adventure!

 Marshfield Inn & Motel is the perfect hub from which to explore in any direction.
 It would be easy to spend several weeks touring the area and still not sample everything this neck of the woods has to offer—but hey, you have to start somewhere!
 So here are just a few suggestions to help you plan your next visit:

-•Virginia Stranahan Town Forest Entrance to our 600 acre town forest is only 1.5 miles away.
-Open for hiking, snowshoeing and cross country skiing—we can show you the way for a wonderful outdoor experience.
+Virginia Stranahan Town Forest Entrance to our 600 acre town forest is only 1.5 miles away.
+Open for hiking, mountain biking, snowshoeing and cross country skiing—we can show you the way for a wonderful outdoor experience.

-•Geocaching Join other high-tech adventure seekers in this new form of treasure hunting!
+Geocaching Join other high-tech adventure seekers in this new form of treasure hunting!
 Use your GPS device to track down the many caches hidden within a 20 mile radius of Marshfield Inn and Motel.
-For more info, go to http://www.geocaching.com and use 05658 in the zip code search box.

 Rock of Ages Granite Quarry Watch a master sculptor turn a block of granite into fabulous statuary, interact with the dramatic new hi-tech displays, tour the operation and then bowl a frame on a granite bowling lane!